troch/troch.github.io/_generator/src/tour-of-node-build-tools-gulp-3.md

 ## A plugin example: reduce

-Let's write a plugin for performing reduce operations on files.
+Let's now write a plugin for performing reduce operations on files.
 It takes two arguments:
-- `fileName`: the file name we want to give to our concatenated file (String)
+- `fileName`: the file name we want to give to our reduced file (String)
-- `iteratee`: a function called for each value in the array (except the first one).
+- `iteratee`: a reduce function called for each value in the array (except the first one).
 It takes 3 arguments: `firstFile`, `file` and `cb`.

 ```javascript
 var through2 = require('through2');